Rockies vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves host the Colorado Rockies at Truist Park on Thursday (first pitch at 7:20 PM ET).
+Player props are listed for Ronald Acuna Jr. and Ryan McMahon, among others, when the Atlanta Braves host the Colorado Rockies at Truist Park on Friday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!